ShahriarAlomShakil/AlgoExam/README.md

     - **Key insight**: Always add the minimum weight edge that doesn't create a cycle
     - **Applications**: Network design, clustering, approximation algorithms
     - **Time**: O(E log E) | **Space**: O(V)
+    - **Algorithm Steps**:
+      1. Sort all edges by weight in ascending order
+      2. Initialize disjoint set for all vertices
+      3. Initialize empty MST
+      4. For each edge (u,v) in sorted order:
+         - If u and v are in different components (find(u) ≠ find(v)):
+           - Add edge to MST
+           - Union the components containing u and v
+         - If MST has V-1 edges: stop

 19. **Prim's MST** - Minimum spanning tree using vertex-based approach
     - **How it works**: Start from arbitrary vertex, always add minimum edge to new vertex